 Master of Arts in Food Studies in San Francisco

-University of the Pacific is pleased to announce the first Food Studies master's degree program on the West Coast, a course of study designed for working professionals with a career or personal interest in food and the ways that people have grown, prepared and profited from it through history and across cultures.
-The multidisciplinary program will prepare students for success in food-related professions, from food writing to food history, food advocacy, policymaking, sustainability, and business related fields.
-The program will be offered at Pacific's new state-of-the-art campus in the SoMa (South of Market) district of San Francisco.
-All classes take place in the evening.
+University of the Pacific is pleased to announce the first Food Studies master's degree program on the West Coast, a course of study designed for working professionals with a career or personal interest in food and the ways that people grow, prepare and profit from it, historically and across cultures.
+The multidisciplinary program prepares students for success in food-related professions, ranging from food writing, food history, advocacy, policymaking and consumer research, to business-related pursuits.
+The program is offered at Pacific's new state-of-the-art campus in the SoMa (South of Market) district of San Francisco.
+Most classes take place in the evening and many students pursue the master's while working full-time.